-Sometimes when I wake in the middle of the night, I obsess about the zillions of shipping containers in the world (when I am not obsessing over bills, tomorrow's commute, or why I am not asleep).
-What happens, in the end, to all those corrugated metal boxes?
-Is there some graveyard where obsolete cargo containers go to be piled into a rusty, sad mountain of metal?
+Sometimes when I’m awake in the middle of the night, I obsess about the zillions of shipping containers in the world.
+(That is, when I am not obsessing over bills, tomorrow’s commute, or why I am not asleep.)
+What happens to all those corrugated metal boxes in the end?
+Is there some graveyard where obsolete cargo containers go to be piled into a sad, rusty mountain of metal?

-Maybe I should take a sleeping pill (I think at 3 am).
-Or get up and wander around Pinterest for a while until I feel sleepy or—
+Maybe I should take a sleeping pill (I think, at 3 a.m.).
+Or get up and wander around Pinterest until I feel sleepy, or–

-Well, will you look at this pin.
-A New Zealand architecture firm called Atelierworkshop has transformed a shipping container into a holiday house—a "bach" is what they call a vacation cabin in New Zealand, by the way, short for "bachelor pad"—and it has a foldout terrace, clever bunk beds, and a tiny kitchenette.
+Well, will you look at this pin?
+A New Zealand architecture firm called Atelierworkshop has transformed a shipping container into a holiday house–or a “bach.”
+(That’s what they call a vacation cabin in New Zealand, by the way; it’s short for “bachelor pad.”)
+It has clever bunk beds, a tiny kitchenette, even a foldout terrace.

 Photographs via Atelierworkshop.

-Above: The port-a-bach folds open, Barbie-Dream-House style, to reveal a patio (with a retractable awning and wind screens).
+Above: In fact, the whole port-a-bach folds open, Barbie-Dream-House style, to reveal a patio.

 Above: Clever storage shelves don’t obstruct the view.